-Students in third and fourth grade may participate in the Hoover Elementary School chorus.
-Students are given a two week trial period to make a decision on whether or not they wish to participate.
-Once the decision is made to become a member of the chorus, they commit themselves to an evening performance.
+Third and fourth grade students may participate in the Hoover Elementary School Chorus.
+Students are given a two-week trial period to make a decision on whether or not they wish to participate.
+Once the decision is made to become a member of the Chorus, they commit themselves to an evening performance.

-Parents are asked to make conference appointments in order to discuss their child's progress.
+Parents are asked to make conference appointments in order to discuss their child's academic progress.
 Please do not drop in for a conference unexpectedly.
-The teacher needs time to prepare materials if the conference is to be productive.
+The teacher needs time to review all available data in order to ensure that the conference is meaningful.
 You may contact staff members by calling the school at (215) 809-6340 or 6341 or emailing your child's teacher in advance to set up a meeting.